Register as Participant Register as Volunteer Register as Boat Captain

 Jim Owens, CAST for Kids Foundation founder laughs when he hears this.
 “That’s why we do it,” he said.
 “And that’s exactly why we plan to keep on doing it for many more years to come.”

-U.S. Bureau of Reclamation, Take Pride in America, Let’s Move Outside, B.A.S.S.
-Federation Nation - Colorado, Larimer County Department of Resources, Cabela's, Eileen’s Colossal Cookies, Sportsman’s Warehouse, Albertsons, LaMar’s Donuts, Sam’s Club, Kohl’s, Bass Pro Shops, Jax Outdoor Gear, ACE Hardware, Centennial BASS Club, Academy Sports + Outdoors, Plano, Zebco, Take Me Fishing
+U.S. Bureau of Reclamation, Take Pride in America, Dukes Smoked Meats, Roche Construction, BIG’s, B.A.S.S.
+Federation Nation – Colorado, Larimer County Department of Resources, Cabela’s, Eileen’s Colossal Cookies, Sportsman’s Warehouse, Albertsons, LaMar’s Donuts, Sam’s Club, Bass Pro Shops, Jax Outdoor Gear, Centennial BASS Club, Plano, Zebco.